Things to Do in Cambridge in December

 Best Activities in December

-King's College Chapel Carol Services and Architecture Tours
+College Chapel Carol Services and Evensong

 December Events & Festivals